s-sohani/knowledge/Data Intensive/2-Datamodel And Query Language.md

 ## Relational Model Versus Document Model
 SQL had become the tools of choice for most people who needed to store and query data with some kind of regular structure.
+The RDBMS use cases appear in typically transaction processing (entering sales or banking transactions, airline reservations, stock-keeping in warehouses) and batch processing (customer invoicing, payroll, reporting).